dalehassinger/Blog/aria-automation-orchestrator-actions-ad-ou/index.md

 ---

 Here is Javascript code for the Action that verifies that the AD OU structure is in place and creates the AD OUs if they do not exist.
+Watch the Video to understand how the code works.

 **Click arrow to expand the code:**